Having to sit by and watch your fiercest rivals consistently filling their trophy cabinets each season would be galling for any supporter.

 Mandanda was appointed club captain and established himself as France’s first-choice backup to Hugo Lloris during his time with L’OM before eventually leaving for pastures new in 2016 to join Crystal Palace.

-The stalwart has since returned after just one-year in the Premier League and has re-established himself as the club’s unrivalled shot-stopper.
+The stalwart then returned after just one-year in the Premier League and re-established himself as the club’s unrivalled shot-stopper, before leaving to become the No.1 at Rennes this summer at the age of 37.

 Current club: Chelsea